 In any matter where the Dean of Students or the Campus Judicial Board seeks to impose a sanction of suspension or expulsion, the imposition of the sanction will automatically be stayed and the matter referred to the Provost for review.
 With respect to the proposed sanction, the Provost, within 21 calendar days of receipt thereof, may make any of the determinations set forth under Section D(3) below.
 Once the Provost’s review has been completed, the Dean of Students’ or the Campus Judicial Board’s proposed sanction, as it may have been modified by the Provost, will become effective.
 Notwithstanding any other provision of this Student Handbook, no matter so referred to the Provost shall be subject to any further appeals on the basis that the sanction imposed was inappropriate to the offense.

-An appeal of a sanction for violation of the Code of Conduct must be submitted in writing to the Office of Student Affairs (firstname.lastname@example.org) within five calendar days of notification of the decision.
+An appeal of a sanction for violation of the Code of Conduct must be submitted in writing to the Office of the Vice Provost for Student Affairs (email@example.com) within five calendar days of notification of the decision.
 Supporting information must be submitted with the appeal.
 An appeal or submission made after this deadline will not be considered, and the student will be deemed to have waived his right thereto.
 Issues not raised in a timely submitted appeal will be deemed to have been waived.
 In both cases, this means that any decision(s) and sanction(s), as the case may be, shall be final.

 1. Levels of Appeal

-Decisions rendered by the Greek Council or Residence Life Staff, or their respective designee, may be appealed to the Office of Student Affairs, and the decision of the Dean of Students with respect to such matters shall be final.
+Decisions rendered by the Greek Council or Residence Life Staff, or their respective designee, may be appealed to the Office of the Vice Provost for Student Affairs, and the decision of the Dean of Students with respect to such matters shall be final.
 Disciplinary sanctions imposed on students for misconduct by the Dean of Students or their designee or by the Campus Judicial Board may be appealed to the Provost, whose decision shall be final.